-Selection will take place during fall semester, 2021.
+Selection will take place during Week 3, spring semester.
 Each applicant will be interviewed by the program faculty and program RC.
 Equal consideration will be given to all applications submitted by the application due date.
 See the Study Abroad Student Selection Criteria for additional student eligibility criteria.

-The Principia Study Abroad Office will notify each applicant during Week 8 of fall semester, 2021, regarding the decision on his/her application.
+The Principia Study Abroad Office will notify each applicant during Week 3 of spring semester, regarding the decision on his/her application.
 Those eligible, but not accepted in the initial selection process, may be placed on a waiting list.